Tribox-Design/tribox-gatsby-website/content/portfolio/workeedo/index.md

 date: 2021-05-27T02:54:25.753Z
 title: Workeedo- Humanizing working space
 thumbnail: billboard-3.jpg
-description: >
-  Workeedo is a coworking space that provides a holistic approach to fulfill the objectives of individuals such as work, business, lifestyle, and family.
+description: Workeedo is a coworking space that provides a holistic approach to fulfill the objectives of individuals such as career, business, and lifestyle.
-  Workeedo is a place where everything will be done.
+  Workeedo is a place where everything can be accomplished.
 client: Workeedo
 services: Brand Strategy, Brand Identity, Brand Messaging, Brand Positioning
 featuredOn: []